-484 Table 5-2 Spear Phishing Campaign Security Scenario
+Table 5-2 Spear Phishing Campaign Security Scenario

 Description An unknown user has successfully launched a spear phishing attack, and in the process retrieved an authorized user's login and password.
 This user has access to several of the organization's databases, allowing them to both view and manipulate the data contained within.
 This exposes proprietary data to theft and manipulation/deletion.
 Associated DRAFT CSF 2.0 Subcategories PR.AA-01, PR.AA-02, PR.AA-03, PR.DS-01, PR.DS-02, PR.PS-01, PR.PS-04, DE.CM-09 Organizational Response In this scenario, someone at the organization with privileged credentials has had their credentials compromised through a spear phishing email.
 The user may report this themselves if they retroactively realize it was a phishing attack, or they may not.
 The organization will need to deal with a privileged user account with access to the database being used by a malicious actor and is responsible for protecting assets from the compromised account.
-Identify Though identifying assets is an important function, in this scenario we are specifically focusing on the ability of a compromised user to access an inuse database, and do not have a specific need to identify the database as part of the scenario's resolution, since the target is known.
+Identify Though identifying assets is an important function, in this scenario we are specifically focusing on the ability of a compromised user to access an in- use database, and do not have a specific need to identify the database as part of the scenario's resolution, since the target is known.
 Protect The Data Protection capability provides write-protection against alteration or deletion of saved data, as well as protection against reading the data through encryption of data-in-use.
 Another important aspect of the Protect function is the management of access permissions.
 The User Access Controls capability allows the database to be protected by a second layer of authentication separate from the user's username and password.
 In the event of compromised credentials, the database is less likely to be impacted if two factors of authentication are required.
 Furthermore, acquisition of user credentials does not necessarily imply that a user's physical system has been stolen.
-Policy Enforcement can take advantage of this by forcing computers connecting to organizational resources to be trusted via certificate or meet other requirements to ensure that a username and password is not enough to compromise critical resources.
+Policy Enforcement can take advantage of this by authenticating the hardware, software and/or firmware that is being used by the account at time of access.
+This is typically done by digital certificates, hash values, or other forms of attestation that are stored in hardware-backed security mechanisms.
+This serves to ensure that a stolen username and password is not enough to compromise critical resources.